3 Ps Of First Aid

 Q: How do I treat a burn?

 A: Cool the burn under cool (not cold) running water for at least 10 minutes.
-Do not apply ice or butter.
+Consider this: do not apply ice or butter.
 Cover the burn with a sterile dressing.
 Seek medical attention for serious burns.

 Q: What are the signs of a heart attack?